IPK-BIT/scorpion/docs/source/api.rst

     Retrieve all KPI measurements for a service.
 The result set is filterable by additional parameters.
 The pagination is with respect to the date.

     :query string service: Mandatory parameter to specify the service for which the measurements should be retrieved.
     :query string start: Mandatory parameter to specify the start date of the date range.
+The date is formatted in ```YYYY-MM-DDTHH:MM:SSZ```
     :query string stop: Mandatory parameter to specify the end date of the date range.
     :query integer page: Pagination parameter to specify the requested page.
 Default value is 0.
     :query integer pageSize: Pagination parameter to specify the requested page size.
 Default value is 100.